Carson-Frost/NFL-Data-Web-Scraping-Pipeline/README.md

-# NFL Data Pipeline - Manual Execution
+# NFL Data Pipeline - Web Scraping with nflfastr (https://www.nflfastr.com/)

 A modular NFL data pipeline that fetches player statistics and roster data using nflfastR and uploads them to Firebase Firestore.
 Each data type can be fetched independently.